Pra-ka-sh/Laravel-CRUD/README.md

 # Laravel-CRUD
-A imple crud application using resource as a route
+A simple crud application on laravel using resource as a route